casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 The discussions assume the following:

-- that addressing compliance concerns AML or CFT is in the long-term interest of the network;
+- that addressing AML/CFT compliance concerns is in the long-term interest of the network;
 - that the number of active validators is bounded by a protocol imposed ceiling;
 - that byzantine validators are present, even at genesis;
 - that whilst active markets exist for the network token, they are assumed to be mostly unregulated;